|授業科目名||Seminar（Comparative Constitutional Law Ⅱ）／Special Lecture（（Comparative Constitutional Law Ⅱ）|

 2. Initial skills training: Note-taking and vocab-building exercises

-5. Cycle 1: introduce a constitution: Students present and discuss research
+5. Cycle 1: Freedom of religion: Students present and discuss research

-6. Cycle 1: introduce a constitution: Students present and discuss research
+6. Cycle 1: Freedom of religion: Students present and discuss research

-7. Cycle 1: introduce a constitution: Students present and discuss research
+9. Cycle 2: human rights cases: Students present and discuss research

-10. Cycle 2: constitutional reform: Students present and discuss research
+10. Cycle 2: human rights cases: Students present and discuss research

-11. Cycle 2: constitutional reform: Students present and discuss research
+11. Cycle 2: human rights cases: Students present and discuss research

 14. Course wrap-up: student reflections due